jpuri/react-component-stores/README.md

 5. All the actions ever done are recorded sequentially.

 # Example
 The library is extremely simplified and also easy for use.
-All you need to do is annotate you components with the key for data that they need in the store.
-And the component will have in its props a store which will be an immutable map of this data.

 ```
 @configureStore(['data1', 'data2'])